ubccpsc/310/project/README.md

 These oral questions will take place in labs the week the deliverable was due; if you do not attend this lab, you will receive 0% for the deliverable.
 Also, submitting your contribution file by the deliverable due date is required; without this you will also receive 0%.
 Being an effective teammate involves both technical contribution _and_ teamwork; if one team member 'shuts out' the other from contributing to the project, this can also have a detrimental influence on both multipliers.
 Teammates should be courteous to one another by keeping open lines of communication, and by pulling their weight while ensuring that others have the opportunity to pull theirs too.

+Deliverables 1-4 will also require you to add a deliverable contribution file to your repository for each teammember.
+If you do not do this, your retrospective multiplier will be 0.
+It is also extremely important to ensure you are committing code to your repository, if you do not commit anything, the TA will not know that you actually did any work.

 Each deliverable will be worth 10% of your final grade.
 Only Deliverable 0 is completed individually, all other deliverables must be completed in teams.

 <!--- Course participation will be worth 10% of your final grade.
 Finally, your final project will be executed against the private test suite from all deliverables we run AutoTest against (to check for regressions from prior deliverables). --->